platforms.base module

 • text (str) – Message text content.

 • view (Any) – Platform-specific UI view object (e.g. discord.ui.View).
-Platforms that don’t support interactive components should
+Platforms that don’t support interactive components should ignore this and send plain text.

 Return type: